• Skip to primary navigation

 What Is Emotions Anonymous?

-Founded in 1971, the Emotions Anonymous 12-step recovery program shares structural similarities to Alcoholics Anonymous but is for people who suffer from emotional issues.
+Founded in 1971, the Emotions Anonymous 12-step recovery program shares structural similarities with Alcoholics Anonymous but is for people who suffer from emotional issues.
 The program is great for people who are experiencing anxiety, loss, depression, grief, anger, low self-esteem and many other emotional stressors.
-There are 12-step programs for many different emotional and mental health issues; if you don’t see yours immediately, consider reaching out to your local meeting center for more information on how and when these specifically needed sessions could take place.
+There are 12-step programs for depression and anxiety and for many different emotional and mental health issues; if you don’t see yours immediately, consider reaching out to your local meeting center for more information on how and when these specifically needed sessions could take place.

 There are more than 600 active groups in 30 countries that offer group meetings and apply the 12-step approach used in AA.
 The goal of the Emotions Anonymous 12-step program is to help the individual attain full psychosocial function while also avoiding negative or self-harming behaviors.